Patrick Murray, 5th Lord Elibank

-Patrick Murray, 5th Lord Elibank (1703–1778) was a Scottish soldier, lawyer, author and economist.
+Lieutenant-Colonel Patrick Murray, 5th Lord Elibank (1703 – 3 August 1778) was a British Army officer, lawyer and economist.

 Life

-He was the son of Alexander Murray, 4th Lord Elibank (1677-1736), and his wife Elizabeth (née Stirling; died 1756), daughter of George Stirling of Keir, and an eminent surgeon in Edinburgh.
-General James Murray (1721-1794) was his younger brother; as was Alexander Murray, who gained some notoriety as a Jacobite, not least during the 1750 by-election in Westminster.
-He was uncle of Major Patrick Ferguson killed at the Battle of King's Mountain in 1780.
+He was the son of Alexander Murray, 4th Lord Elibank (1677–1736), and his wife Elizabeth (née Stirling; died 1756), daughter of George Stirling of Keir, and an eminent surgeon in Edinburgh.
+General James Murray (1721–1794) was his younger brother; as was Alexander Murray, who gained some notoriety as a Jacobite, not least during the 1750 by-election in Westminster.
+He was the uncle of Major Patrick Ferguson, killed at the Battle of King's Mountain in 1780.

-Although admitted a member of the Faculty of Advocates in 1722, he soon turned from legal to military pursuits, becoming an ensign in the army, and subsequently major in Ponsonby's foot and lieutenant-colonel in Wynyard's marines.
+Although admitted a member of the Faculty of Advocates in 1722, he soon turned from legal to military pursuits, becoming an ensign in the army, and subsequently major in Ponsonby's foot and lieutenant-colonel in John Wynyard's Regiment of Marines.

 With the latter regiment he served at the Battle of Cartagena de Indias in 1740.

-After the failure of that expedition Murray quit the army.
+After the failure of that expedition, Murray quit the army.